VFDan/FlashpointURLRedirect/README.md

 Takes a URL with a GUID and passes it onto CLIFp, which will then launch the game in [BlueMaxima's Flashpoint](https://bluemaxima.org/flashpoint/).
 This also adds an https URL that redirects to the flashpoint:// protocol for chat clients.

 # How to use
 1. Grab the latest release with CLIFp from [the releases page](https://github.com/VFDan/FlashpointURLRedirect/releases) and unzip it into the Flashpoint folder.
-(You can also grab the version without CLIFp and get the latest version of CLIFp from [its releases page](https://github.com/oblivioncth/CLIFp/releases) and drop that into Flashpoint folder.)
+(You can also grab the version without CLIFp and get the latest version of CLIFp from [its releases page](https://github.com/oblivioncth/CLIFp/releases) and drop it into the main Flashpoint folder or FPSoftware.)
-2. Run `FlashpointAddRegistry.bat`.
+2. Go to `FPSoftware\URLRedirect` and run `FlashpointAddRegistry.bat`.
 3. Open the Flashpoint Launcher and find a game/animation — we'll use Run 2 as an example.
 4. Right click the game and press "Copy Game UUID"; for Run 2, this is will copy 371749ad-fbb1-491e-8037-5953e1d46477 to the clipboard.
 5. Close the Launcher.